Long-Term Monitoring Target Species

 Species of Concern

 The following species are monitored at MARINe sites, where appropriate, but access to data is restricted to help minimize collecting pressure on these vulnerable species.
-To login and view trend graphs for sensitive species, click here.
+Please make a detailed data request to access data for species of concern.